reduxjs/redux/docs/basics/Actions.md

 }
 ```

+In Redux this is *not* the case.
-In Redux to actually initiate a dispatch, pass the result to the `dispatch()` function:
+Instead, to actually initiate a dispatch, pass the result to the `dispatch()` function:

 ```js
 dispatch(addTodo(text))